easy359/Dodger/README.md

 # Dodger

-Game create for fun to pratice for Ludum Dare.
+Game created for fun and to pratice for Ludum Dare.